Shopify Login as Customer API: How to Use?

 </form>

-Here you'll find the $publicKey and $secretKey values which you have to substitute with unique values from your store.
-For that read the following article about how to get public and secret keys for login as customer API.
+Here you'll find the $publicKey and $secretKey values, which you have to replace with unique values you've just copied from your admin panel.

-Values of the variable $shop should be replaced with your shop domain name, and $customer variable value should be replaced with your customer ID or email.
+Replace the values of the $shop variable with your shop domain name, and $customer variable value — with your customer ID or email.

-Note: this feature is available only for the Shopify Plus users.
+Note: this feature is available only for Shopify Plus users.

-If you want to see who from your admins logged into certain customer accounts, you can do that through our IP.
+If you want to see which of your admins logged into certain customer accounts, you can do that through our API.
 It will allow you to see the admin and login time directly on the customer editing page.

 Let's see what you need to do to achieve that.